Japan·17 - 24 September 2025

 Day 2: Thursday, September 18, 2025

-This morning, after breakfast in the hotel we’ll immerse in one of Fukuoka’s traditional crafts with a visit to Hakatamachiya Furusatokan.
-Here, we’ll learn to create Hakata hariko - papier-mâché dolls, a craft that has been cherished since the Edo period.
-This hands-on experience will give us a deeper appreciation for the region’s artistic traditions and provide us with a unique souvenir to take home.
+After a delicious hotel breakfast, we’ll immerse ourselves in one of Fukuoka’s traditional crafts and visit Hakatamachiya Furusatokan.
+Here, we’ll learn to create Hakata Hariko - papier-mâché dolls, a craft that has been cherished since the Edo period.
+This hands-on workshop will give us a deeper appreciation for the region’s artistic traditions and provide us with a unique souvenir to take home.

 Included